InceptionCyberSecurity/OSINT/README.md

 # INTRO
 A set of OSINT commands all in one script.
 Saves results to files for further processing as necessary.
-Essential to run these through TL-OSINT, BlackArch or Kali Linux in VirtualBox.
+Essential to run these through TL-OSINT in VirtualBox.
 See https://www.tracelabs.org/initiatives/osint-vm and how to install TL-OSINT.

 # INSTALLATION
 git clone https://github.com/ArcadeusOPS/OSINT.git